JayTwoLab/DynamicThread/README.md

     // [4] Registering task and Starting multi-threads dt.start(&ExampleTask::performTask, &task);

-   // Wait for the main thread to run for 5 seconds
+   // Wait for the main thread to run for 5 seconds, on the main thread.
     std::this_thread::sleep_for(std::chrono::seconds(5));

     dt.stop(); // Stop multi-threads